readysettech/docs-old/docs/guides/deploy-readyset-kubernetes.md

     ReadySet can be run in front of other versions of Postgres and MySQL.
 However, this tutorial focuses on RDS.

+- Make sure there are no DDL statements in progress.

+    ReadySet will take an initial snapshot of your data.
+Until the entire snapshot is finished, which can take between a few minutes to several hours depending on the size of your dataset, DDL statements (e.g., `ALTER` and `DROP`) against tables in your snapshot will be blocked.
+In MySQL, `INSERT` and `UPDATE` statements will also be blocked, but only while a given table is being snapshotted.

 - Complete the steps described in the [EKS Getting Started](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) documentation.

     This includes installing and configuring `eksctl`, the command-line tool for creating and deleting Kubernetes clusters on EKS, and `kubectl`, the command-line tool for managing Kubernetes from your workstation.